masasam/ansible-setup-server/README.md

 	ansible-playbook main.yml

-## When creating a test container for centos at localhost
+## When creating a centos test container at localhost

 	yaourt yum
 	mkdir centos